CoMakery/robowallet/README.md

 `TxFee` - total amount in gwei to be paid as transaction fee

-`baseFeePerGas` – amount in gwei which will be burned after tx is included in a block (rotates with every block)
+`baseFeePerGas` – amount in gwei which will be burnt after tx is included in a block (rotates with every block)

 `maxPriorityFeePerGas` – amount in gwei to be trasnfered to a miner (set as env variable)